-The work in our lab combines optical recording, large-scale extracellular electrophysiology and intracellular electrophysiology with techniques to identify and perturb the activity of specific cell types in the mouse brain.
-This constellation of technical approaches requires significant development and refinement of hardware and software for data acquisition and analysis.
-In addition, we are actively involved in developing and refining molecular tools that allow us to target and manipulate specific cell-types in concert with physiology.
-We collaborate with several groups at Janelia Research Campus to develop these tools.
-In addition, we draw heavily upon the expertise of many staff scientists and engineers in the Instrument Design & Fabrication, Molecular Biology Core, Transgenic Mouse Facility, and Scientific Computing.
-Some of the fruits of our labor can be found on the resources section of the website where there are details about how to recreate the hardware developed for our experiments and software available for download.
+The work in our lab combines large-scale extracellular electrophysiology, optical recording, and intracellular electrophysiology with techniques to identify and perturb the activity of specific cell types and circuits in the mouse brain.
+This constellation of technical approaches requires significant development of hardware and software for data acquisition and analysis.
+We are also actively involved in developing and refining molecular tools that allow us to identify, target, and manipulate specific cell-types in concert with physiology.
+In our recent work we have helped to develop and validate the cell-type specific pharmacology in vivo using DARTs and developed a new class of optogenetic inhibitor exemplified by FLInChR.